 Healthy soil will improve the overall health, color and growth of your lawn.

-Healthy biological activity helps soften the soil and restructures into a granulated, more open soil.
+Increased biological activity helps soften the soil damaged by salt and restructures into an open soil.

 Healthy soil helps to build and deepen the roots of the lawn as well as promote better water utilization.